RidgePole-G33K/WattToolkitLauncher/README.md

 # Notice
-For users in different operating systems and language environments, it may be necessary to replace the last executed "FindWindowEx()" parameter in last in "GetNotifyAreaHandle()" and "GetNotifyOverHandle()"
+For users in different operating systems and language environments, it may be necessary to replace the last executed "FindWindowEx()" parameter in "GetNotifyAreaHandle()" and "GetNotifyOverHandle()"

 # Disclaimer